Revamping content discovery to increase engagement and unlock revenue

 Final Mockup of Add Listing

-How do these design changes unlock revenue potential?
+How do the design changes unlock revenue opportunity?

 100% of GLAM Professionals Said ‘Yes’ to Hero Section Ads for Their Institutions

-Since this is the first thing users see upon entering the site, it provides institutions with an opportunity to effectively advertise themselves to a wider audience, encouraging visitors to explore their info pages and potentially redirecting them to their own websites.
+Being the first thing users see, this section allows institutions to advertise to a wider audience, driving traffic to their info pages and external websites.

 33% of GLAM Professionals will Pay to Advertise their Exhibit in the Featured Section